-San Diego, CA – Parents work hard to ensure their children are safe and healthy.
+La Mesa, CA – Parents work hard to ensure their children are safe and healthy.
 That means listening to medical professionals, as well as getting advice from books, blogs and well-meaning people in their lives.
 When it comes to ideal fluoride use, there can be a lot of conflicting information, so how can you know what is best for your child?
-Dr. Santiago Surillo, a San Diego pediatric dentist, offers his expertise.
+Dr. Santiago Surillo, the best pediatric dentist La Mesa, offers his expertise.

 How Tooth Decay Occurs?

 Let’s look first at how tooth decay occurs.
 Decay begins when the plaque, or sticky film of bacteria that lives on our teeth, interacts with the sugars in our food.
 Plaque breaks these sugars down, producing acid that can eat away at our enamel, resulting in cavities and decay.

 Early childhood caries, or decay, is now the leading chronic childhood condition, making the need for proper dental care even more important.
 And part of that includes proper fluoride use.

 How Fluoride Can Help?

 “Fluoride can help us in a couple of ways,” says Dr. Surillo.
 “First, when we ingest it through our water supply, it actually becomes part of the tooth structure in developing teeth.
 Then, with continued exposure through our water or toothpaste, it protects the surface of our teeth.”

 Fluoride is known as nature’s cavity fighter.
 By making the structure of the tooth stronger, it makes the tooth more resistant to the acid attacks that lead to decay.
 But, fluoride can also work to re-mineralize areas on our teeth where acid may have already started to lead to decay.